dandavison/delta/README.v0.2.0.md

 ## A viewer for git and diff output

 Code evolves, and studying diffs to understand how some code has changed is a fundamental mode of work.
 Delta aims to allow you to study diffs in exactly the way that you want.
-Some people stay fairly close to the default git/diff output, whereas others make extensive changes to layout and visual appearance.
-Delta wants your work to be both efficient and enjoyable, and it supports all of the above.
+Delta wants your work to be both efficient and enjoyable: it allows you to make extensive changes to the layout and styling of diffs, as well as allowing you to stay arbitrarily close to the default git/diff output, changing just the aspects that you want to change.

 #### Delta's main features are: